grafana/loki/docs/sources/send-data/otel/_index.md

 - Dots (.) are converted to underscores (_).

   Loki does not support `.` or any other special characters other than `_` in label names.
 The unsupported characters are replaced with an `_` while converting Attributes to Index Labels or Structured Metadata.
-  Also, please note that while writing the queries, you must use the normalized format, i.e. use `_` instead of special characters while querying data using OTEL Attributes.
+  Also, please note that while writing the queries, you must use the normalized format, i.e. use `_` instead of special characters while querying data using OTel Attributes.

   For example, `service.name` in OTLP would become `service_name` in Loki.